microsoft/setup-msbuild/README.md

 # microsoft/setup-msbuild
 You know how handy that 'Visual Studio Developer Command Prompt' is on your local machine?
 And how it adds several things to `PATH` to allow you to just issue commands like `msbuild` or otherwise?
 Use this action to setup similar flexibility in your Windows-based GitHub Actions runners.
-This will let you discover where those tool paths are and automatically add them to the `PATH` environment variables for you so future steps in your Actions workflow can just initiate commands without knowing the full path.
+This will let you discover where the `MSBuild` tool is and automatically add it to the `PATH` environment variables for you so future steps in your Actions workflow can just initiate `msbuild` commands without knowing the full path.

+> Please note this tools is not to replicate the full 'Developer Command Prompt' but only discover and assist with MSBuild and not other tools like cl.exe

 ## Usage